 Day 5: We will continue following the Merced River to Little Yosemite Valley (6,140′).
 Today we will hike 6.7 easy and downhill miles past incredible backcountry waterfalls and cascades.
 You’ll be able to experience lush areas filled with wildflowers and babbling creeks as you trek through some of the park’s most pristine wilderness.

 Other: Half Dome can be completed in the afternoon/evening of Day 5 or early morning on Day 6 before hiking out.
 This is a 7-mile roundtrip from Little Yosemite Valley.
-Half Dome requires cable permits and as requested we will exhaust all means to obtain these permits.

 Required shuttle costs are included in the above costs.
 We also include backpacks, sleeping bags, tents, pads, trekking poles and eating utensils at NO EXTRA COST as needed.
 Lastly, all profits from our guided trips go towards our non-profit youth summer camp program.